-The Board's recommendation on the requested departure(s) will be based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).
-The Board's recommendation to the Director will be reserved until the final Board meeting.
+The Board's recommendation on the requested departure(s) were based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).

-At the time of the Third Recommendation meeting, the following departures were requested:
+At the time of the Final Recommendation meeting, the following departure was requested:

-1. Overhead Weather Protection (SMC 23.49.018): The code requires a minimum horizontal dimension of 8 feet and a vertical clearance between 10-15 feet.
-The applicant proposes flexibility in the depth based on the location of street trees.
-It is unclear whether a departure will be required or the exact dimension of the departure.
-The applicant proposed a canopy height of 18 feet as shown on page 39-41 of the Recommendation Packet.
+1. Overhead Weather Protection (SMC 23.49.018): The code requires overhead weather protection have a minimum horizontal dimension of 8 feet and a vertical clearance between 10-15 feet.